qtumproject/lightning-demo/README.md

 ### Configuring QTUM Core

-:warning: Lightning requires QTUM Core 0.17.0 or higher.
+:warning: Qtum Eclair requires QTUM Core 0.17.0 or higher.
 If you are upgrading an existing wallet, you need to create a new address and send all your funds to that address.

-Lightning needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [QRUM Core](https://github.com/qtumproject/qtum) node.
+Qtum Eclair needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [QRUM Core](https://github.com/qtumproject/qtum) node.
-Lightning will use any QTUM it finds in the QTUM Core wallet to fund any channels you choose to open.
-Lightning will return QTUM from closed channels to this wallet.
+Qtum Eclair will use any QTUM it finds in the QTUM Core wallet to fund any channels you choose to open.
+Qtum Eclair will return QTUM from closed channels to this wallet.

-Run bitcoind with the following minimal `qtum.conf`:
+Run qtumd with the following minimal `qtum.conf`:
 ```
 server=1
 rpcuser=foo